Observational error: Science and experiments

+Some errors are not clearly random or systematic such as the uncertainty in the calibration of an instrument.

+Random errors or statistical errors in measurement lead to measurable values being inconsistent between repeated measurements of a constant attribute or quantity are taken.
+Random errors create measurement uncertainty.
+These errors are uncorrelated between measurements.
+Repeated measurements will fall in a pattern and in a large set of such measurements a standard deviation can be calculated as an estimate of the amount of statistical error.

+Systematic errors are errors that are not determined by chance but are introduced by repeatable processes inherent to the system.
+Sources of systematic errors include errors in equipment calibration, uncertainty in correction terms applied during experimental analysis, errors due the use of approximate theoretical models.

 Systematic error is sometimes called statistical bias.
 It may often be reduced with standardized procedures.

 Part of the learning process in the various sciences is learning how to use standard instruments and protocols so as to minimize systematic error.

-Random error (or random variation) is due to factors that cannot or will not be controlled.
-One possible reason to forgo controlling for these random errors is that it may be too expensive to control them each time the experiment is conducted or the measurements are made.
-Other reasons may be that whatever we are trying to measure is changing in time (see dynamic models), or is fundamentally probabilistic (as is the case in quantum mechanics — see Measurement in quantum mechanics).
-Random error often occurs when instruments are pushed to the extremes of their operating limits.
-For example, it is common for digital balances to exhibit random error in their least significant digit.
-Three measurements of a single object might read something like 0.9111g, 0.9110g, and 0.9112g.
+Over a long period of time, systematic errors in science can be resolved and become a form of "negative knowledge": scientist build up an understanding of how to avoid specific kinds of systematic errors.

+Propagation of errors

+When two or more observations or two or more instruments are combined, the errors in each combine.
+Estimates of the error in the result of such combinations depend upon the statistical characteristics of each individual measurement and on the possible statistical correlation between them.

 Characterization

 Measurement errors can be divided into two components: random error and systematic error.

 Random error is always present in a measurement.
 It is caused by inherently unpredictable fluctuations in the readings of a measurement apparatus or in the experimenter's interpretation of the instrumental reading.
+Additionally, these fluctuations may be in part due to interference of the environment with the measurement process.
 Random errors show up as different results for ostensibly the same repeated measurement.
 They can be estimated by comparing multiple measurements and reduced by averaging multiple measurements.
+The concept of random error is closely related to the concept of precision.
+The higher the precision of a measurement instrument, the smaller the variability (standard deviation) of the fluctuations in its readings.

 Systematic error is predictable and typically constant or proportional to the true value.
 If the cause of the systematic error can be identified, then it usually can be eliminated.
 Systematic errors are caused by imperfect calibration of measurement instruments or imperfect methods of observation, or interference of the environment with the measurement process, and always affect the results of an experiment in a predictable direction.
-Incorrect zeroing of an instrument leading to a zero error is an example of systematic error in instrumentation.
+Incorrect zeroing of an instrument is an example of systematic error in instrumentation.

-The Performance Test Standard PTC 19.1-2005 “Test Uncertainty”, published by the American Society of Mechanical Engineers (ASME), discusses systematic and random errors in considerable detail.
+The Performance Test Standard PTC 19.1-2005 "Test Uncertainty", published by the American Society of Mechanical Engineers (ASME), discusses systematic and random errors in considerable detail.
 In fact, it conceptualizes its basic uncertainty categories in these terms.

-Random error can be caused by unpredictable fluctuations in the readings of a measurement apparatus, or in the experimenter's interpretation of the instrumental reading; these fluctuations may be in part due to interference of the environment with the measurement process.
-The concept of random error is closely related to the concept of precision.
-The higher the precision of a measurement instrument, the smaller the variability (standard deviation) of the fluctuations in its readings.